DonggeunYu/MEV-Attack-on-the-BSC/README.md

 #### About the BackRun Function
 There are three functions

-- **sandwichBackRunWithBloxroute**: This function performs a BackRun, and then pays the fee via bloXroute.
+- **sandwichBackRunWithBloxroute**: This function performs a BackRun, and then the fee is paid via bloXroute.

 - **sandwichBackRun**: This function performs a BackRun.
 It is functionally equivalent to `sandwichBackRunWithBloxroute`, except that it does not involve paying a fee.